-The aim of the interviews is to find out how acceptable the ROWTATE programme is for you as an employer, and how well it fits with your organisation.

-The interviews will take place when your employee has completed the ROWTATE programme and we are inviting up to 8 employers like you to take part in the study.
+The aim of the interviews/discussion groups is to find out how acceptable the ROWTATE programme would be for you as an employer, and how well it would fit with your organisation.
+We are inviting up to 8 employers like you to take part in the study.